The Negative Impacts of Migraines on Children

 Migraines are a prevalent neurological disorder that has continued to increase around the world.
 Up to 39 million men, women, and children in the United States suffer from this condition.
 Even though this condition is so common, there is very little funding available for research to find solutions for those who are suffering.
 One statistic showed that in 2013, the amount available for funding migraine research was as little as 50 cents per migraine patient!

-It is difficult to picture children suffering from migraines as much as adults, but for children, the illness often goes undiagnosed.
+It is difficult to picture children suffering from migraines as much as adults, but for children, the illness often goes undiagnosed, making it difficult for them to obtain migraine relief in Farmington, MI.
 Listed below are some facts that you may find interesting regarding migraines in kids:

 - Days of school missed doubles for children who have migraines compared to those without.